-- Architectural designers
+Architectural designers

+- AutoCAD technicians

+- Estimator

 - Drafting technicians

 - Drafting designers

 - Draftsman

+- Salesperson

 - Structural steel detailers

 - Structural technicians

 DRAFTING

 The Early Childhood Development (ECD) program combines classroom study and field experience with children birth to eight years of age.
 Students gain an understanding of the social, emotional, intellectual, and physical growth and development of all children within an inclusive environment.
 An associate degree and two certificate options are available in this program.